-Correct medical management of VEDS is essential to ensure that your child is able to live a dynamic and satisfying life.
+Correct medical management of Vascular Ehlers-Danlos Syndrome (VEDS) is essential to ensure that your child is able to live a dynamic and satisfying life with VEDS.

 How to Find the Right Doctor

-It is best to start by finding a doctor who has experience working with people who have VEDS.
+It is best to start by finding a doctor who has experience working with people or children who have Vascular Ehlers-Danlos Syndrome (VEDS).
 The VEDS Movement can help you find a doctor who knows about VEDS and related conditions.
 To find a doctor:

 - Contact our Help & Resource Center online or call us at 800-862-7326 ext.
 126